Nimble Freelancer

 • Connect any of the first router’s LAN ports to a switch port.
 Connect the first router’s WAN port to the first ISP.

-• Continue by setting the second and first routers to not act as DHCP (Dynamic Host Configuration Protocol) servers.
-The most precise manner to complete this step is determined by the router’s model and make.
+• Continue by setting the second and first routers so they do not act as DHCP (Dynamic Host Configuration Protocol) servers.
+Check the router’s model to determine the most precise way to complete this step.

 Does Bridge Increase Speed?